Increase in Police Brutality Lawsuits

 Police brutality lawsuits, also known as excessive force lawsuits, are attracting the attention of many plaintiffs lawyers, according to a post in the National Law Journal .
 The article notes “more plaintiffs lawyers across the country are taking on cases of police brutality.”
-In bringing a police brutality lawsuit, our Nashville police brutality lawyers are motivated by a sense of social justice and fairness for innocent victims whose civil rights have been violated.
+In bringing a police brutality lawsuit, our Nashville excessive force and police brutality lawyers are motivated by a sense of social justice and fairness for innocent victims whose civil rights have been violated.

 Most police officers are loyal public servants committed to their duties to the public.
 It is still unfortunately the case that innocent people are sometimes the victims of unlawful police conduct.
 When these unfortunate situations arise, it is important to have the best legal representation available.
-Our Nashville ciivl rights lawyers have represented victims of police brutality before.
+Our Nashville civil rights lawyers have represented victims of excessive force and police brutality before.
 In our prior cases, and in the growing national trend of police brutality lawsuits, video evidence has proven hugely important.

 As the National Law Journal notes: “Fueling much of the interest from the plaintiffs bar is the prevalence of videos—most often made from the cellphones of bystanders or cameras on police car dashboards—that have captured violent altercations with officers.”
 The sad case of the shooting of Walter Scott in North Charleston, SC, in which a police officer was charged with murder, stands as an important reminder of the crucial significance of video evidence.
 In that case, the officer’s narrative was completely contradicted by the cell-phone video of a citizen bystander.